DRAGONTOS/RapidMenu/README.md

     -c:           To specify which config to use.
     -b:           Make a executable out of a config.
 ```
-### You will need first to setup the config dir
+### You will need to first setup the config dir
 To do that you just need to, use this command.
 ```
 RapidMenu
 ```
-And it should say "created dir".
+And it should say "Created /home/$USER/.config/RapidMenu".
 ### How to use (-c)
 If you want to open a configuration, just use this command.
 ```
 RapidMenu -c [config]
 ```
+You should put the config files in the config dir.
+So, if you want
+to make a dashboard, then call it dashboard.conf.
+For games, use games.conf.
 ### How to use (-b)
 Just use this command, it will throw an error if incorrect.
 Also, it will ask what you want to name the executable, and if it already exists.